 Statistical Analysis

 R was used in the statistical analysis of spatial and temporal features relating to wildlife recorded in DRP’s respective habitat types.
 An alpha of 0.10 was used for all null hypothesis testing.
 A chi squared (χ2) goodness of fit test asked whether the a given species’ wildlife detections were higher than what you would expect by chance alone (i.e. compared to a uniform distribution) in the different habitat types it was found in. χ2 tests were run for coyote, black-tailed deer, and Roosevelt elk based on being found in at least three habitat types.
-The ordination method non-metric multidimensional scaling (NMDS) was used on habitat types (except for marsh, which had many unique species) with species detections in those habitats NMDS was conducted in R using the package ‘vegan’ (“NMDS Tutorial in R,” 2012), returning a stress score of 0.046 (with the rule of thumb of any stress score below 0.05 is excellent).
+The ordination method non-metric multidimensional scaling (NMDS) was used on habitat types (except for marsh, which had many unique species) with species detections in those habitats NMDS was conducted in R using the package ‘vegan’ (), returning a stress score of 0.046 (with the rule of thumb of any stress score below 0.05 is excellent).
 The function ‘envfit’ in vegan was also used to fit mean canopy cover (from the habitat type as a whole), as well as Mean distance to roads, based on the distance of each camera in a given habitat type to the nearest road, onto these ordination results.

 Results